Mouhanad-refaee/pritunl/README.md

-This document describes how to install Pritunl VPN on on-prem Debian 12.
+This document describes how to install Pritunl VPN on on-prem CentOS7.